Kiyoshika/terminal-markup-language/tmlspec-archive/tmlspec-0.0.6.md

 ```

 Where
 * `tagname` is the name of the tag.
-It must only contain (lowercase or camelCase) ASCII letters with no spaces or other special characters (e.g., hyphens)
+It must only contain lowercase ASCII letters with no spaces or other special characters (e.g., hyphens)
 * `attr1`/`attr2` is the name of an attribute.
 It must only contain lowercase ASCII letters with no spaces or other special characters (e.g., hypens)
 * `value1`/`value2` is the value of an attribute.
 It must only contain lowercase ASCII letters with no spaces or other special characters (e.g., hyphens)